ANRGUSC/saga/scripts/experiments/pisa/Readme.md

 # PISA Experiments

-To run the PISA experiments from the paper [Comparing Task Graph Scheduling Algorithms: An Adversarial Approach](https://arxiv.org/abs/2403.07120), run the following command:
+To run the PISA experiments from the paper [REMOVED FOR ANONYMITY], run the following command:
 ```bash
 python main.py      # Run the experiments
 python analyze.py   # Analyze the results